dimitri-justeau/flsgen/README.md

 ### Java API

-To use the Java API, you can either download flsgen jar file [here](https://github.com/dimitri-justeau/flsgen/releases/tag/1.0b) and add it to you classpath, or clone this Github repository and install flsgen as a local Maven dependency using the following command:
+To use the Java API, you can either download flsgen jar file [here](https://github.com/dimitri-justeau/flsgen/releases/tag/1.0b) and add it to your classpath, or clone this Github repository and install flsgen as a local Maven dependency using the following command:

 ```bash
 mvn clean install